 The Federation Cynologique Internationale: 1935

-As mentioned, to the untrained eye, they look a bit like greyhounds.
-They are slender sight hounds, but they are strong and it shows.
-Their color patterns can vary: some are pale underneath with a black mask.
-In more rare cases, the dog may be dark underneath and sandy on top.
+As mentioned, they look like greyhounds to the untrained eye.
+They are slender sighthounds, but they are strong, and it shows.
+Their color patterns vary; some are pale underneath a black mask.
+In rare cases, the dog may be dark underneath and sandy on top.
 They may also have a sand brindle pattern.

-As mentioned in the beginning, these dogs are really quite loyal to their “person” or “people”, but they’re not very warm to strangers or new people.
-They definitely take time adjusting to new places and people.
-This can be hard if you are a traveler and need to put him in a kennel or have a dog sitter.
-These dogs are gentle, so you won’t see him or her getting aggressive unless something terrible has happened (you, his owner, are in danger or someone is threatening the dog).
-As runners, they will definitely need some exercise.
+As mentioned initially, these dogs are loyal to their “person” or “people” but are not very warm to strangers or new people.
+They take time to adjust to new places and people.
+This can be hard if you are a traveler and must put him in a kennel or have a dog sitter.
+These dogs are gentle, so you won’t see them getting aggressive unless something terrible has happened (you, his owner, are in danger or someone is threatening the dog).
+As runners, they will need some exercise.
 But don’t worry; this doesn’t mean they’ll be wound up and wild all day.
 These dogs do chill out a lot too.

-In general, these dogs should have pretty good health, supposing the breeders have done their job.
-Like with any dog, you should always get the full family history and know if there is anything major to look out for.
-This dog is a deep-chested breed, so it could have some stomach or bloating issues.
+These dogs should generally be healthy, supposing the breeders have done their job.
+Like with any dog, you should always get the whole family history and know if there is anything significant to look out for.
+This dog is deep-chested, so that it could have stomach or bloating issues.
 In a worst-case scenario, this could require surgery to correct (Cost of Surgery for Bloat: $3000-6000).

 Other things to look out for…

 Will be eye diseases like progressive retinal atrophy.
 The risk of this will depend on the breeder.
-Most will make sure not to breed Sloughis at risk of this, but sometimes mistakes happen (or breeders are just careless).
-There is no way to really treat this, and your dog will eventually go blind.
-PRA is something that you should definitely ask any breeder about before adoption.
+Most will ensure not to breed Sloughis at risk of this, but sometimes mistakes happen (or breeders are just careless).
+There is no way to treat this; your dog will eventually go blind.
+PRA is something that you should ask any breeder about before adoption.

 Other than these two things, Sloughis are probably going to be healthy.
 They have better genes than most dogs, including other sighthound breeds.